rapetoh/aiAssistant/README.md

 ## Features

-- 📄 Document Upload: Support for PDF, text, and other document formats
+- 📄 Document Upload: Support for PDF, text, and other document formats.
-- 🤖 AI-Powered Chat: Context-aware responses using OpenAI and LangChain
+- 🤖 AI-Powered Chat: Context-aware responses using OpenAI and LangChain.
 - 🔍 Document Analysis: Intelligent processing of uploaded documents
 - 💾 Document Management: Easy organization and retrieval of your documents
 - 🔒 Secure: Your data stays private and secure